clort81/blopotron/README.md

 An homage to the incomparable dual-joystick arcade shooter; ![ROBOTRON 2084](https://en.wikipedia.org/wiki/Robotron:_2084).

-No tutorials, no cutscenes, no inventory.
+AI: No tutorials, no cutscenes, no inventory.
 Survive and score points.

 ---